Expectations vs. The Big Picture

 Similar to many other cultures, the Orthodox Jewish practice involves the parents of young single adults hiring a matchmaker to find prospects for their children based on the parents’ intimate understanding of, and expectations for their children.

-As the film portrayed, the results of these efforts are mixed.
 Some matches succeeded due to luck and the right chemistry between the young adults while others failed due to the lack of these factors.

 While my matchmaking practice is completely different in that my clients hire me for themselves, certain similarities with the old fashioned practices became apparent, as I watched the film.